Can a private foundation make a grant to a government agency? - Exponent Philanthropy

 Can a private foundation make a grant to a government agency?

 Yes.
-Private foundations can fund the charitable activities of government agencies or units of government (e.g., public libraries, fire departments), and can do so without using expenditure responsibility.
-Your foundation should request a copy of the document (e.g., legislative action) that shows the grantee’s governmental status.
-Be sure the grant agreement states that the grant is earmarked for a specific charitable purpose.
+Private foundations can fund the charitable activities of government agencies or units of government (e.g., public libraries, fire departments) without requiring expenditure responsibility.
+To ensure compliance, request documentation (such as legislative action) confirming the grantee’s governmental status.
+Additionally, the grant agreement should clearly state that the funds are earmarked for a specific charitable purpose.

 Still have questions?